Learning Neural Networks by Neuron Pursuit

-Another direction is to close the gap between NP algorithm and gradient descent.
-Also, while the experiments in \Cref{sec:exp_NP} demonstrate the learning ability of the NP algorithm, developing a theoretical understanding of this algorithm will be a major step towards demystifying neural networks.
-Extending the NP algorithm to non-homogeneous architectures such as Residual networks and Transformers is also a promising direction for further exploration.
+There are several promising avenues for future research regarding the Neuron Pursuit algorithm itself.
+Foremost is to theoretically close the gap between the NP algorithm and gradient flow with vanishing initialization, as discussed in \Cref{fin_disc}.
+While the experiments in \Cref{sec:exp_NP} demonstrate the strong empirical learning ability of NP, developing formal theoretical guarantees for its convergence will be a major step toward demystifying neural network optimization.
+Also, although NP was derived herein strictly through the lens of training dynamics, we anticipate that it can be alternatively formulated using simpler optimization principles\textemdash a connection we plan to formalize in future work.
+Finally, extending the NP algorithm to non-homogeneous architectures, such as Residual Networks and Transformers, is also a promising direction for further exploration.